 2. Set sincere heartfelt intentions to emotionally face your stuff

-3. Look after your basic physical needs: sleep, water, exercise, good nutritious food, relax, fun, socialize etc this alone will help increase your emotional resilience
+3. Look after your basic physical needs: sleep, water, exercise, good nutritious food, relaxation, fun, socializing etc this alone will help increase your emotional resilience

-4. Deal with your triggers as and when they come up, don’t wait!
+4. Deal with your emotional triggers as and when they come up, don’t wait!